jballant/backbone-base-and-form-view/README.md

 1. ```model``` - *Required*.
 Backbone.Model This is the model that the form will set attributes on.
 The form field sub-views will automatically be passed a reference to this model to their constructor, so that the fields can manage setting the values of their inputs on the appropriate attribute of the model.
 If the schema key (in the example this is 'firstName') matches a nested model, the subviews will be passed that nested model instead.
 This is useful if you use a framework like [backbone-relational](http://backbonerelational.org/), [backbone-associations](https://github.com/dhruvaray/backbone-associations) or [backbone-deep-model](https://github.com/powmedia/backbone-deep-model).
 2. ```collection``` - Collections will not be passed to subViews unless the schema defines a collection option for the field.
 If the value of collection is true, then the sub-view instantiated from the field schema will be passed a the parent view's collection property.
-3. ```templateSrc``` - String.
-An underscore template string that can be used with the underscore _.template function.
+3. ```template``` - Function|String.
+An underscore template that can be used with the underscore _.template function.
 This serves as the shell template that the subviews/fields are appended to.
 The render function looks for an element with a ```data-fields``` attribute and appends the sub-views to that.
 The FormView default fields have a default template (with [bootstrap](http://getbootstrap.com/) classes), which you can use if you want or easily repace with this variable.
-4. ```templateVars``` - Object.
+4. ```templateVars``` - Object|Function.
 Variables to pass to the template when it is rendered
 5. ```setupOnInit``` - Boolean.
 If true, the FormView will create all subview instances from the schema in the initialize function.

 ### Saving a Form
 Saving a form is simply matter of saving the model.
-One way this can be achieved is simply using a templateSrc with a submit button, and then attaching an event to that button that saves the model when the user clicks it.
+One way this can be achieved is simply using a template with a submit button, and then attaching an event to that button that saves the model when the user clicks it.

 ### Basic Fields
 The FormView comes with a set of field subview constructors (with string aliases for easy access) that you can use to create forms without having to define any of your own (though that's easily done as well).
 They are outlined below: